 Some electric heaters can plug into a standard 120 volt wall socket, but most require higher voltage so they can produce a greater amount of heat at once.

-For heaters that need higher voltage, you will have to have the wiring professionally installed.
+For heaters that need higher voltage, you will need to have the wiring professionally installed.

 Patio heaters are a great way to heat your outdoor space safely and effectively.
-They come equipped with safety features like a tilt shut-off valve.
-A tilt shut-off valve is designed to shut off the heater if it gets knocked over.
+They come equipped with safety features like a tilt shut-off valve, which is designed to shut off the heater if it gets knocked over.

 For the safest options, look for patio heaters that are UL approved and CSA tested.
 These approvals ensure each product has undergone rigorous testing to verify that they are a reliable and safe heating appliance.

 Always consult the owner’s manual before choosing the location for your patio heaters to make sure there is adequate space between the heater and any combustible materials.

 Free-standing patio heaters should always be placed on a solid, stable surface, especially if you live in a windy area.
 Never leave patio heaters on unattended.